 Specifies the TTL to be returned on stale answers.
 The default is 1 second.
 The minimum allowed is also 1 second; a value of 0 will be updated silently to 1 second.

-For stale answers to be returned, they must be enabled, either in the configuration file using stale-answer-enable or via rndc serve-stale on.
+For stale answers to be returned, they must be enabled (either in the configuration file using stale-answerenable or via rndc), and max-stale-ttl must be set to a nonzero value.